Heneral Tuna

 Heneral Tuna is a 2021 Philippine animated web miniseries directed by Avid Liongoren under Rocketsheep Studio.

 Premise

-Heneral Tuna, an alien cat from the Planet Mingming is tasked to invade Earth and accidentally crashlands in Barangay Hiraya in the Philippines.
+Heneral Tuna, an alien cat from the Planet Mingming is tasked to invade Earth and accidentally crashlands in Barangay Hiraya, a fictional location in the Philippines.
 Not wanting to waste time, he starts a reconnaissance mission to observe the locals as part of a preparation for an invasion.
 He learns about Filipino values and culture in the process.